JaKXz/jakxz.github.io/src/routes/resume/+page.md

 [Shopify](https://shopify.dev) | _Senior Web Developer_<br>
 Nov **2020** - Mar **2023**

-- Co-authored and implemented a new design system for shopify.dev to support dark mode + multi-theming to WCAG accessibility standards.
 - Contributed to the industry-leading redesign of Shopify's REST & GraphQL API documentation by taking the product from static content to learning experience.
+- Co-authored and implemented a new design system for shopify.dev to support dark mode + multi-theming to WCAG accessibility standards from first principles (tokens, atoms, and so on).
+- Delivered new Vite-powered Shopify app template (React, Node), improving adoption of best practices for Shopify app developers and over 500 new GitHub stars for the repository in 2 months.
 - Championed the successful release of interactive codeblocks and enabled live rendering of Shopify liquid templating language.
-- Delivered new Vite-powered Shopify app template (React, Node), improving adoption of best practices for Shopify app developers and over 500 new GitHub stars for the repository in 2 months.
 - Shipped an integration with a major postal carrier for all Canadian merchants with over 80% adoption rate (Rails, React).
 - Mentored early-career developers to improve skills and knowledge of best practices in Rails, GraphQL, React, CSS, Git, and other tools.
 - Conducted interviews for early career developers and improved the interview and evaluation process; led to successful hires of high potential candidates.